Proposal of ensemble qubits with two-atom decay: Introduction

-In the present paper, we describe the use of the two-atom decay to provide a strong anharmonicity.
-The two-atom decay, proposed in our recent work by exploiting a fully quantum degenerate parametric amplifier (DPA)~\cite{qin2021generating}, refers to a simultaneous decay of two atoms in an ensemble.
+To address the above issue, we describe in this manuscript the use of the two-atom decay to provide a strong anharmonicity.
+The two-atom decay, proposed in our recent work~\cite{qin2021generating} by exploiting a fully quantum degenerate parametric amplifier (DPA), refers to a simultaneous decay of two atoms in an ensemble.
 As usual, we assume the atomic ensemble to be in the low-excitation regime, where the number of excited atoms is much smaller than the total number of atoms.
-In this regime, the spin-wave approximation can be applied, and the ensemble behaves as a harmonic oscillator.
+In such a regime, the spin-wave approximation can be applied, and the ensemble behaves as a harmonic oscillator.
 However, the nonlinear two-atom decay conserves the parity of the number of the excited atoms, and as a result the ensemble states are restricted to a 2D quantum manifold, spanned by the ground state and a symmetric collective state with only one excitation (i.e., a single-excitation superradiant state).
 Moreover, due to the two-atom decay, the transitions out of the 2D quantum subspace (e.g., driven by an external driving) are strongly suppressed, and the residual transitions are converted into an effective decay from the single-excitation superradiant state to the ground state.
 This indicates that an ensemble qubit is formed.
+Such an ensemble qubit is not discussed in our previous proposal in Ref.~\cite{qin2021generating}, although a 2D quantum manifold spanned by long-lived atomic cat states has been shown there.
+Note that compared to Ref.~\cite{qin2021generating}, our present proposal, though as an extension of Ref.~\cite{qin2021generating}, involves no pump-mode driving, as a result no two-atom excitation, and thus cannot stabilize atomic cat states.

-We also show that our proposal is compatible with the cavity protection technique.
-That is, a strong coupling between the ensemble and the signal mode makes the superradiant spin-wave mode largely detuned and, thus, decoupled from the subradiant spin-wave modes.
-Consequently, spin dephasing due to inhomogeneous broadening, which is the main source of noise of atomic ensembles, can be strongly suppressed.
+We also show that our proposal is compatible with the cavity protection technique, such that the resulting ensemble qubit can be well protected from inhomogeneous broadening, which is the main source of noise of atomic ensembles.
+Specifically, a strong coupling between the ensemble and the signal mode makes the superradiant spin-wave mode largely detuned and, thus, decoupled from the subradiant spin-wave modes.
+Consequently, spin dephasing due to inhomogeneous broadening can be strongly suppressed.
 In contrast to previous work on ensemble qubits, our proposal requires neither Rydberg dipole blockade nor strong atom-atom interactions.
+Moreover, multiphoton processes used to excite and control Rydberg atoms are not required either.
 Therefore, it could be applied to common atomic or spin ensembles, thus enabling a significant simplification of the experimental complexity.